mdavis-xyz/staves-typst/docs/docs.typ

 The foundational function is called `stave`.
 This is for writing just clefs, clefs and key signatures, or clefs, key signatures and custom notes.
+Typically as a user you should use the higher-level abstractions such as `arpeggio` and `major-scale` (documented further down), if they suit your needs. `staves` is exposed for creating custom scales which are not yet supported (e.g. broken chords, scales in thirds etc).

 === Usage